Kinoma/kinomajs/xs6/notes/XS6 and KinomaJS.md

 	}));
 	let getURL = new GetURL("http://www.kinoma.com");

-Thanks to XS6, you can now invoke messages directly. `Message.prototype.invoke` returns a promise.
+KinomaJS has extended messages, so that they can be invoked directly, returning a JavaScript 6th Edition [Promise](http://www.datchley.name/es6-promises/) to receive the message result. `Message.prototype.invoke` returns a promise.

 	let message = new Message("http://www.kinoma.com");
 	let promise = message.invoke(Message.TEXT);